Cardinals vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has recorded at least one hit in four straight games.
-During his last five outings he is hitting .222 with two doubles, three walks and two RBI.
+- Witt Jr. has recorded a base hit in five games in a row.
+During his last five outings he is batting .300 with two doubles, a home run, two walks and four RBI.

 Witt Jr. Recent Games